How to Secure a Mortgage with Collections

 Can You Get a Mortgage with Collections on Your Credit Report?

 The short answer is yes.
 Securing a mortgage doesn’t always require perfect credit history.
 It doesn’t even require you to be completely debt-free.
-If you have collections on your credit report, which can be a sign of bad credit, you can still get a mortgage approval, depending on your lender, the kind of debt you have, and the mortgage you are applying for.
+If you have collections on your credit report, you can still get a mortgage approval, depending on your lender, the kind of debt you have, and the mortgage you’re applying for.

 How Collections Affect Your Ability to Get a Mortgage